Violations Hearing Examiner

 Request for an ADA Accommodation

 If you are scheduled to appear before the Hearings Examiner and would like to request an ADA accommodation, please submit the ADA Accommodation form and submit at least two weeks prior to your hearing date.
 Submission of forms is accomplished via email.
-If you have questions you can contact the Hearings Examiner Clerk at email@example.com.
+If you have questions you can email the Hearings Examiner Clerk.